 Why dimensionless matters

 Standard deviation alone is misleading because it scales with the magnitude of demand.
-An item that sells 1000 units/day with σ = 50 is volatile (in proportional terms) than an item that sells 5 units/day with σ = 2.
+An item that sells 1000 units/day with σ = 50 is less volatile (in proportional terms) than an item that sells 5 units/day with σ = 2.
 CV makes them comparable: 0.05 vs 0.4.
 The second is 8× more volatile.

 CV thresholds in the SBC framework